 If you click Setup, select My Personal Information | Personal Information, then click Edit

 An app is a little bit similar to a container for all of the objects.
 It consists of a name, a logo, and an ordered set of tabs.
 The simplest app contains only one tab—the Home tab—and a default logo.

 - An introductory splash page will appear in front of you, click Continue.

 - Click New.
-The New Custom App wizard will appears.
+The New Custom App wizard will appear.

-- In the App Label field, enter Name of the App you want to create.
+- In the App Label field, enter the Name of the App you want to create.

 Note: Required Fields Highlighted in Red

 - Click your mouse inside the App Name

 The app name is identified by developers while writing code for the Force.com platform.
 When you enter a value in the App Label field, the same value automatically appears in the App Name field.